-Nokia’s wireless charging is about 90% as efficient as using a wire charger and some of the lost energy converts to heat – this means the phone can get warm during charging.
+Nokia says its wireless charging is about 90 percent as efficient as using a wire charger and some of the lost energy converts to heat – this means the phone can get warm during charging.
 In testing I found the phone was noticeably warm, but not alarmingly hot.
 Certainly nothing like enough to burn.

 It’s a simple enough business – although as we will see there are traps for young players.

 Nokia’s DT-900 charging plate is a little smaller than the Lumia 920.
 It comes with a weirdly wide electrical plug – if you use a multi-socket or a distribution board it has to sit in the left-most outlet.
 This connects to the plate.
 You simply sit your phone on the plate to start charging.
 A white LED lights on the plate and the phone bleeps to let you know everything is working.